 Privacy and Directory Info

 The term “directory information” is used for the portion of the educational record that, if disclosed, would not generally be considered harmful or an invasion of privacy.
-This may include the student’s name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+This may include the student’s name, address, telephone number, honors and awards, and dates of attendance.

 Columbus Technical College may disclose directory information without prior written consent of the student.
 If a student does not want directory information disclosed, the student should contact the office of the registrar in writing requesting that their directory information not be disclosed or published.
 The request should be sent to: